twgh/xcgui/README-en.md

 # Command introduction

-The files beginning with xc outside the folder are the original api and can be used directly.
+The functions in the xc package are the original functions in xcgui.dll and can be used directly.

-The encapsulated classes are all in the folder, which is more convenient to use.
+The encapsulated classes are in other folders.